nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-Since the added function calls can all add up we can inline them so they dissappear at runtime, inlining is powerful but can result in large generated code so use with caution especially on Javascript target.
+Since the added function calls for properties can all add up to runtime delays, they can be inline so they dissappear at runtime, inlining is powerful but can result in large generated code so use with caution especially on Javascript target.
+Effectively inline to the compiler means that it takes the method and pastes it where it is used removing a function call.
+If lots of methods are inline and used a lot then the generated runtime code can be fast but very large with lots of repitition.
+Inlining a method.

 ```Haxe
 function main() ( new Test() ).haxeMessage();
 class Test {